MTDOJRP/docs/docs/intro.md

 sidebar_position: 1
 ---

-# MTDOJRP Documentation
+# KCDOJRP Documentation

-Welcome to the **MTDOJRP** documentation! 🎉 Dive into our comprehensive guide that provides insights into the myriad of features and functionalities available within MTDOJRP server.
+Welcome to the **KCDOJRP** documentation! 🎉 Dive into our comprehensive guide that provides insights into the myriad of features and functionalities available within KCDOJRP server.

 ---